kobolds-io/kobolds/README.md

 ## Background

-`harpy` is meant as a modern replacement for `ROS1` and an alternative to `ROS2`.
 It draws inspiration from many sources namely; `nats`, `mqtt`, `nanomsg` and especially `ros` and brings many of the conveiniences of the modern cloud environment. `harpy` means to offer several convenient features like load balancing, key value store, message/worker queues, multi transport & encoding as well as providing clients in multiple languages.

 ## Goals